What are Sprains and Fractures?

 - Bone poking through the skin.

-Since it can be difficult to tell the difference between a fracture and a sprain, how do you know when to go to the doctor?
+Since it can be difficult to tell the difference between a fracture and a sprain, how do you know when to go to the emergency room or see your doctor?
 Here is a cheat sheet that lets you know exactly when you should go to the doctor immediately after an injury.

 - Can you walk more than four steps?
 You can watch the injury and wait to see what happens.